At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

-If you’ve got some downtime in the weekend, why not add in a positive affirmation task?
-Positive affirmations can challenge negative or unhelpful thoughts and remind you just how amazing you are.
+If you’ve got some downtime on the weekend, why not add in a positive affirmation task?
+Positive affirmations of gratitude can challenge negative or unhelpful thoughts and remind you just how amazing you are.
 Sound awkward?
-Give it a go anyway 😉
+Give it a go anyway 😉.

 There’s a body of research around the neuroscience of positive affirmations and, if done the right way, it can have some great benefits.

-If you don’t know where to start check out this article with some insight and practical tips on how to incorporate positive affirmations into your life.
+If you don’t know where to start check out this article featuring some insight and practical tips on how to incorporate positive affirmations into your life.

-- As soon as you wake up in the morning (before you reach for your phone!), engage in a positive thought.
+1. Engage in a positive thought as soon as you wake up in the morning (before you reach for your phone!).
 This is when your brain is the most receptive and your thoughts are more easily imprinted on the unconscious.
 Starting the day on a positive note can set you up for the rest of the day with a more optimistic mindset.

-- Converse to the above, practicing gratitude just before bed can help increase serotonin and allow you to have a more restful sleep.
-Whether you go with day, night or both, pick a time when you will have minimal distractions i.e. kids or pets that are wanting your attention!
+2. Practice gratitude just before bed to help increase your serotonin levels and allow you to have a more restful sleep.
+Whether you go with day, night or both, pick a time when you will have minimal distractions i.e. kids or pets that want your attention!

-- Keep your gratitude journal or notepaper and pen by your bedside table or in the same spot.
+3. Keep your gratitude journal and pen close to hand, by your bedside table or in the same spot.

-- Don’t overthink it – simply jot down the first thing that comes to mind.
+4. Don’t overthink it!
+Simply jot down the first thing that comes to mind.

-- If it’s not proving easy and you miss a day here and there, that’s okay; it takes time to build a habit.
-Be kind to yourself.
+5. Be kind to yourself.
+If it’s not easy right away or you miss a day here and there, that’s okay; it takes time to build a habit.
 Tomorrow is a new day.

-If you enjoyed this challenge and you’d like to keep up your gratitude practice here are some ideas on how to cultivate gratitude in the future:
+If you enjoyed this challenge and you’d like to keep up your gratitude practice here are some ideas on how to keep feeling grateful today and in the future:

 This is a fun way to keep track of all the amazing things in your life you’re truly thankful for.
-You can create a gratitude jar with your household and write one thing you are grateful for each day.
+You can create a gratitude jar with your household and write down one thing you are grateful for each day.
 Over time these will mount up and when you need a morale booster take a note out of the jar to remind yourself that there is so much to be grateful for.

 Switch your alarm from a shrill, uninspiring sound to a nice message that you can record yourself to make you smile each morning.

-- Write the word gratitude on a crystal or stone.
-Place it somewhere you will see, or feel it often such as in a pocket, on a shelf in your room or on your desk and it can serve as a reminder to keep your gratitude practice going.
+Write the word gratitude on a crystal or stone.
+Place it somewhere you’ll see, or feel often like in your pocket, on a shelf in your room or on your desk.
+Wherever you place it, the stone can serve as a positive reminder to keep your gratitude practice going.

 Gratitude at the dinner table

-Want to know more about gratitude and journaling?
-Check out this article we published on the benefits of a gratitude journal and how to keep one and thank you for reading!
+Want to know more about gratitude and journalling?
+Check out the benefits of a gratitude journal and how to keep one and thank you for reading!